What strategies can teachers use to support these children?

 Page 9: Promote Peer Support and Interaction

-Although peers spend a lot of time together, they are often overlooked as a resource for supporting the learning and language needs of young DLLs with disabilities.
+Although peers spend a lot of time together, they are often overlooked as a resource for supporting the learning and language needs of young ELs with disabilities.
 However, if peers are to play such a role, teachers must first structure social opportunities and teach peers communication strategies.
 It is important for teachers to be intentional and explicit when using peer-communication strategies.
 Below are three practices teachers can use to promote peer support and interactions.

 - Seat two young children with the same home language next to each other at the snack table